Qballjos/portainer_templates/README.md

  For the below setup example, I've nested both Organizr and Flame, inside of Muximux.

- I've set the default page to the Flame Dashboard, and to bypass the splash screen, So when I load the Muximux Dashboard the Flame Dashboard is naturally nested.
-The Flame dashboard has all the links that will open in a new window.
+ I've set the default page to the Flame Dashboard, and to bypass the splash screen, so that when I load the Muximux Dashboard the Flame Dashboard is naturally nested.
+The Flame dashboard has all of the links that will open in a new window.
 This way, I never close my dashboard.
 Items that I want accessable for the whole family, or easy access for myself, are located at the top bar of Muximux, and will open in an iFrame.

  <img width="760" alt="1" src="https://user-images.githubusercontent.com/84437811/150927161-57b22f78-0139-4c43-a805-b643f20385c3.png">

- One of the cool things about nesting dashboards this way is you can have a menu at both the top and left hand side of the browser.
-I've used Muxmix for the top, and Organizr for the side bar that is specific within the usenet server menu.
-(You can also add authentication to this submenu, if you wanted to have an administration section to your dashboard.
+ One of the cool things about nesting dashboards this way isn tahat you can have a menu at both the top and left hand side of the browser.
+I've used Muxmix for the top, and Organizr for the side bar that is specifically within the usenet server menu.
+(You can also add authentication to this submenu, if you wanted to have an administration section to your dashboard.)

  <img width="173" alt="2" src="https://user-images.githubusercontent.com/84437811/150927172-b9306459-48d0-49c0-a06c-3144fe03be85.png">

-Here is an example, if one of the other menu items open with the Dashboard.
+Here is an example of one of the other menu items open within the Dashboard.

  <img width="940" alt="3" src="https://user-images.githubusercontent.com/84437811/150927181-d4403a26-b626-4f16-b029-ec7dd38983a3.png">